leonwind/LSM-Tree/README.md

 # LSM-Tree
-Implementation of a simplistic Key-Value Store using a [Log-structured Merge-tree (LSM-Tree)](https://en.wikipedia.org/wiki/Log-structured_merge-tree) as its underlying datastructure with a Red-Black Tree for the Memtable and the Sparse Index.
+Implementation of a simplistic Key-Value Store using a [Log-structured Merge-tree (LSM-Tree)](https://en.wikipedia.org/wiki/Log-structured_merge-tree) as its underlying datastructure with a Red-Black Tree for the Memtable and the Sparse Index of the SSTs.

 ## Usage